Skip to main content

 What should I write in a wedding card?
 Toggle answer

-Start with congratulations, add one line that fits your relationship to the couple, then close with a grounded wish for their marriage.
-Short, sincere wording is better than a long card full of clichés.
+Start with congratulations, add a line that fits your relationship to the couple, and finish with a sincere wish for their marriage.
+Short, genuine wording is better than a long card full of clichés.

 Can wedding wishes be short?
 Toggle answer

 Yes.
 A short wedding wish is perfectly fine, especially for a card, text or coworker message.
-Make it clear, warm and specific enough that it does not feel copied.
+Make it clear, warm and specific enough that it doesn’t feel copied.

 Should I write congratulations or best wishes for a wedding?
 Toggle answer

-Both work today.
-“Congratulations” is direct and natural.
-“Best wishes” feels slightly softer or more formal.
-You can also use both if the sentence still sounds simple.
+Both work well today.
+“Congratulations” is direct and natural; “Best wishes” feels a bit softer or more formal.
+You can use both if it still sounds simple and sincere.

 Can I use humor in a wedding card?
 Toggle answer